Bockey/Rainy-days-ca/README.md

 # Through Course Assignment

-Started with design in XD, then coded with html and css, and later added functionality through JS.
+- Started with design in Adobe XD, then coded with HTML and CSS, and later added functionality through JavaScript.

-Used tools like Hotjar to improve user experience.
+- Used tools like Hotjar to improve user experience.

-Practicing of headless CMS.
-Products created in Wordpress and fetched with JS.
+- Practicing of headless CMS.
+Products created in WordPress and fetched with JavaScript.